wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 (falls)

 Gwiti: We have won this battle, but it is only the beginning.
-From now on, my invasion of Wesnoth will finally begin.
+My invasion of Wesnoth has finally begun.

 ## Death of Gwiti - Defeat